lilissun/cleancode/README.md

 ### Test

-The necessities of tests can be well illustrated by the test written in the *test* folder.
+The necessities of tests can be well illustrated by the test written in the *4.test* folder.
 Even though we believed that the code is correct
 (it is indeed correct in some sense), the equality checking can fail because of the careless rounding.